GenEpiO/iso2017/README.md

 The **form** Json (and Yaml) format is a hierarchic data structure whose elements represent form sections and fields, in order.
 Hierarchic categorical picklists are represented as ordered dictionaries within dictionaries, recursively.
 This format also includes synonyms.

-* **GEEM form.json**
+* **iso_form.json**
-* **GEEM form.yaml**
+* **iso_form.yaml**

-The **raw** Json (and Yaml) format is in the relatively flat format that is used to drive the GEEM website itself.
-Each ontology term, including units, gets a top-level entry, and is mentioned only once, so this format has the smallest file size.
-The hierarchy of elements in the specification are constructed from a given term id in this case GENEPIO:0002083, by looking at that term's components and choices (in case of categorical variable fields).
+The **raw** Json (and Yaml) format is in the relatively flat format that is used to drive the "GEEM" form renderer referenced above.
+Each ontology term, including units, gets a single top-level entry, so this format has the smallest file size.
+The hierarchy of elements in the specification are constructed from a given term id (in this case GENEPIO:0002083) by looking at that term's components and choices (in case of categorical variable fields).

-* **GEEM raw.json**
+* **iso_raw.json**
-* **GEEM raw.yaml**
+* **iso_raw.yaml**

+Lastly, the **genepio_merged.owl** file is the GenEpiO ontology file that was used to generate the ISO specifications.
+This file however contains many other ontology terms besides those included in the specification.